RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. What were you doing/watching at the time ?
-2. What channel were you on?
-3. What time did the problem occur?
-4. Which country are you in (bear in mind the supported countries at the moment)?

 **Expected behavior**
 A clear and concise description of what you expected to happen.